 Whether you need to complete your annual renewal, recover coverage you lost in the past 90 days, or appeal a termination, these are the offices and advocates that can help.

-If you are unsure whether your renewal has been processed, log into Georgia Gateway and check your case status, or call DFCS at 1-877-423-4746.
+If you are unsure whether your renewal has been processed, log into Georgia Gateway and check your case status, or call the DFCS statewide Customer Contact Center at 1-877-423-4746, open 8:00 a.m. to 5:00 p.m.
+Monday through Friday with self-service available around the clock.
 Brevy's guides to Georgia Medicaid eligibility income limits, how to apply for Georgia Medicaid, and the Georgia Medicaid hub cover the broader eligibility landscape and can help you understand whether you remain eligible at renewal or whether a categorical change is appropriate.

 For LTC and waiver renewals, see Georgia Medicaid long-term care for the financial and Level of Care framework.
 For Medicare-Medicaid dual eligibles, see Georgia Medicare Savings Programs for MSP renewal specifics.
-For families managing income changes near the threshold, Georgia Pathways to Coverage describes the 80-hour monthly reporting requirement and how it interacts with annual renewals.
+For families managing income changes near the threshold, Georgia Pathways to Coverage describes the 80-hour monthly activity requirement and how its reporting now folds into the annual renewal.

 Learn More